 Agenda.
 The Faculty Assembly Executive Council shall set the agenda for all Faculty Assembly meetings.
 Faculty members may place business on the agenda by contacting any member of the Faculty Assembly Executive Council.
 The agenda and any curriculum proposals must be posted publicly on the university’s website at least seven (7) days prior to the meeting (Sec.
 51.3522(m)).

 Voting.
 Votes may be taken by ballot, voice, show of hands, or electronic vote.
 Absentee votes may be filed with the Secretary before the meeting.
 All ballots must be saved until after the next regular meeting.

+Resolutions.
+Resolutions or declarations of faculty assembly based on less than a majority of the organization’s eligible membership shall not be considered by the Component or System.
+(TSUS Rules and Regulations Chapter II Section 1.3)

 Parliamentary Procedure.
 All meetings of this organization shall follow parliamentary procedure in the current edition of Roberts Rules of Order, Newly Revised, unless specified otherwise in this Constitution and Bylaws.